AdobeDocs/experience-manager-brand-portal.en/help/using/guest-access.md

 ---
 title: Guest Access to Brand Portal
-seo-title: Guest Access to Brand Portal
 description: Allow guest access and save the effort to onboard numerous users without authentication.
-seo-description: Allow guest access and save the effort to onboard numerous users without authentication.
-uuid: edb4378d-1710-44a2-97a6-594d99f62fff
 contentOwner: VG
 topic-tags: introduction
 content-type: reference
 products: SG_EXPERIENCEMANAGER/Brand_Portal
-discoiquuid: b9e9fe7b-0373-42d1-851b-7c76b47657c2
 exl-id: ecce0a45-abae-41c4-9ea7-5dfdcf19e5ea
 ---
 # Guest Access to Brand Portal {#guest-access-to-brand-portal}

 Experience Manager Assets Brand Portal allows guest access to the portal.
 A guest user does not need credentials to enter the portal and has access to the public assets (and collections) of the portal.
 Users in the guest session can add assets to lightbox (private collection) and download the same until their session lasts or unless the guest user chooses to [[!UICONTROL End Session]](#exit-guest-session).
 A guest user session remains active for 15 minutes.

-Guest access functionality enables organizations to [quickly share approved assets](../using/brand-portal-sharing-folders.md#how-to-share-folders) with the intended audience at scale without having to onboard them.
+Guest access functionality enables organizations to [share approved assets quickly](../using/brand-portal-sharing-folders.md#how-to-share-folders) with the intended audience at scale without having to onboard them.
 Brand Portal 6.4.2 onwards is equipped to serve multiple concurrent guest users, which is 10% of the total user quota per organization.
 Allowing guest access saves time to manage and on-board scores of users with limited functionalities on Brand Portal.
-Organizations can enable (or disable) guest access on Brand Portal account of the organization using **[!UICONTROL Allow Guest Access]** option from **[!UICONTROL Access]** settings in the administrative tools panel.
+Organizations can enable (or disable) guest access on the Brand Portal account of the organization using the **[!UICONTROL Allow Guest Access]** option from the **[!UICONTROL Access]** settings in the administrative tools panel.

 <!--
 Comment Type: annotation